-The Purge Gate groupbox will only be visible if the "Purge Gate Installed" check box was checked in the EPSON RC+ 7.0-Menu-[Setup]-[System Configuration]-[Controller]-[Part Feeders].
+The Purge Gate groupbox will only be accessible if the "Purge gate installed" check box was checked in the Epson RC+ 8.0 Menu - [Setup] - [System Configuration] - [Controller] - [Part Feeders].

 If you try to move to another tab when the Purge Gate is not closed, the dialog "Purge gate will now be closed.
 Continue?" is displayed.
 Press OK to close the Purge Gate.